radbirb/Short-FedoraKDE-Tips/README.md

 ``sudo dnf remove dnfdragora``

-I like the default Plasma wallpapers that Fedora doesn't ship, you can install those with
+I like the default Plasma wallpapers that Fedora doesn't ship, thankfully Fedora still does package them and include them in its repos

+**Install default Plasma wallpapers:**

 ``sudo dnf in plasma-workspace-wallpapers``